-I LOVE the conversation that Offbeat Bride Tribe member Hespestos started on the Tribe.
-It's called "What have you learned from your time on Offbeat Bride?" and the answers have ranged from the silly to the inspiring…
+An Offbeat Bride Tribe member named Hespestos started a conversation called "What have you learned from your time on Offbeat Bride?" and the answers have ranged from the silly to the inspiring…

-I was thinking about how much my (brief) time on Offbeat Bide has taught me — from practical matters to how to approach situations in my daily life.
+I was thinking about how much my time on Offbeat Bride has taught me — from practical matters to how to approach situations in my daily life.
 The list is long –here are just few:

 - What a crinoline is.

 - What a tea length dress is.